dikivenom/static-routing-cisco/README.md

-# Cisco Static Routing Campus Network
+# Cisco Static Routing – Campus & Small Office Network

 ## Project Description
 This project is a simulation of **static routing implementation in a multi-subnet campus network** using **Cisco Packet Tracer**.